 Santa Barbara Botanic Garden is a living museum set on 78-acres in the foothills of Santa Barbara with spectacular views of the Santa Ynez Mountains and the Channel Islands 25 miles offshore.
 The collection showcases more than 1,000 native Californian plants viewable on walks along the garden’s five miles of hiking trails through thematic terrain, ranging from a desert landscape to a redwood forest.
 For those inspired to bring some of the natural beauty home, the Garden has a fantastic nursery.
 Advanced reservations are not required; tickets are available for purchase onsite the day of.
 Due to capacity restrictions, weekdays and late afternoons have most availability currently.
 Learn More

 CURRENT HOURS: 10 a.m. – 5 p.m. daily.
 Closed Thanksgiving Day, Christmas Eve, Christmas Day, and during some special events.

 Another botanical wonderland, Lotusland is a 37-acre estate in Montecito established by the storied Polish opera singer, Madame Ganna Walska, who purchased the property in 1941.
 It’s deservedly regarded among the top 10 gardens in the world and includes rare collections of endangered Cycads, a Japanese Garden, prehistoric ferns and more, and both self-guided and docent-led tours are offered.
 Given the residential location, the seasonal tours have always been by-appointment-only and are bookable online.
 Learn More

 You can step back in time to experience Montecito as it was in the 1920s and 1930s at Casa Del Herrero, “House of the Blacksmith.”
 The historic landmark estate and gardens are set on 11 stunning acres.
 While the Spanish Colonial Revival architecture of George Washington Smith and the meticulously appointed home filled with 15th and 16th Century Spanish artifacts are a top draw, the Moorish-style gardens are equally fascinating.
 In fact, the eclectic mix of Country Place Era and Moorish-inspired gardens are part of its National Historic Landmark status.
 Docent-led tours have always been by-appointment-only and will fill you with facts about the owner, George Fox Steedman, and his family.
-Currently, tours do not include the interiors and instead are focused on the outdoor spaces.
 A maximum of six guests are allowed per tour.
 Learn More